blynkkk/docs/tutorials/content-events-testing.md

 **Mobile app:**

-1. Sign in to Blynk.App
+1. Sign in to Blynk.Apps
 2. Go to the Alerts tab \(29\)
 3. Follow this link \(30\)